shoelace-style/shoelace/source/docs/installing.md

 npm install shoelace-css
 ```

-The main source file is `source/css/shoelace.css`.
-This sets core variables and imports all of Shoelace’s components.
-If you don’t need everything, you’re encouraged to create your own and import only the ones you’re going to use.
+The main source file is [`source/css/shoelace.css`](../source/css/shoelace.css).
+This bootstraps the entire project by importing core variables and all of Shoelace’s components.

+If you don’t need everything, just load [`source/css/variables.css`](../source/css/variables.css) along with the components you want.